 Volunteer Generation Funds

 The Utah Commission on Service and Volunteerism improves Utah’s volunteer infrastructure by strengthening existing networks of Volunteer Connector Centers, and improving the ability of nonprofits to effectively use volunteers in both short- and long-term roles.
 The Volunteer Generation Fund has issued grants in past years for Volunteer Management Training as well as National Days of Service including MLK Day and 9/11.
 Our purpose is to raise public awareness of volunteerism and generate interest in service.
-Our next grant from this fund will be for Martin Luther King Jr. (January 19, 2015) Day of Service and Remembrance Grants.
+Our next grant from this fund will be for the Regional Volunteer Management Training Grant.

 Regional Volunteer Management Training Grant